Posts Tagged With: Food Storage

 by Todd Walker

-With spring break around the corner, MTV will be busy bleeping F-bombs.
-Drunk and delirious, foul-mouthed frat boys is NOT my subject matter here.
+The language of drunk and delirious co-eds is NOT my subject matter here.
 Nope, the F-bomb you need to drop is…

 Fructose.
 High Fructose Corn Syrup (HFCS) to be exact.